telekom/lightgbm-tools/README.md

 # LightGBM Tools

 This Python package implements tools for [LightGBM](https://lightgbm.readthedocs.io/).
-In the current version lightgbm-tools focuses on a tool for custom binary classification metrics.
+In the current version lightgbm-tools focuses on binary classification metrics.

-## What exact problem is solved by this tool?
+## What exact problem does this tool solve?

 LightGBM has some [built-in metrics](https://lightgbm.readthedocs.io/en/v3.3.2/Parameters.html#metric) that can be used.
 These are useful but limited.
 Some important metrics are missing.